 Your sentimental keepsake can also be a fun activity for guests at your wedding ceremony and reception.
-Here are some entertaining and interactive wedding guest book ideas:
+Here are some entertaining and interactive unique guest book ideas:

 Corn hole: This lawn game is a backyard favorite.
 After all your guests have finished signing the cornhole boards, bring them to the after party and start tossing.